-Offers a permanent visa solution to the holders of a Subclass 491 if they meet certain eligibility requirements.
+Offers a permanent visa solution to the holder of a Subclass 491 visa if they meet certain eligibility requirements.
 In order to qualify for a Permanent Residence (Skilled Regional) visa application, the visa holders must:

 - Have resided in a designated regional area for at least 3 years.

 - Have the ability to evidence taxable income for at least 3 years at or above a specific income threshold.

 - Comply with the original visa conditions under the subclass 491 visa.

 A Three-Part Process

 Unlike most visa applications, the General Skilled Migration program is unique in that it’s broken into three components: